DeclanChidlow/vale.rocks/src/posts/team-fortress-stats.ori.md

 ### Heavy

+I find Heavy to be a slog to play.
+Heavy is so easily countered by Spy and Sniper but has zero recourse against the latter.
+Once respawned, it then takes three years to return to the front lines.
+More than perhaps any other class, without the support of your team Heavy is unviable against anyone who has even the vaguest understanding of the game.

 - Playtime: ${ assets/posts/team-fortress-stats/hours.js(tf2/Heavy.accum.iPlayTime/value) } (${ assets/posts/team-fortress-stats/stats.js(tf2, "share", "Heavy") })
 - Kills: ${ tf2/Heavy.accum.iNumberOfKills/value }
 - Kills per Hour: ${ assets/posts/team-fortress-stats/stats.js(tf2, "classKillsPerHour", "Heavy") }